oldd/old--incremental-development/week-2/README.md

 > [Code-Along](http://hackyourfuture.be/homework-submission/#projects)

-This week's project is to study the __Responsive Template__ tutorial from Traversy Media.
+This week's project is to study the __app-theme__ tutorial from Traversy Media.

 Writing the same code as Mr. Traversy's code is not enough!
 You will be expected to submit your code from his tutorial in a new repository, cleanly organized with one branch per step.
 It's up to you to decide what counts as a step.
 Take a look through [this example project](https://github.com/HackYourFutureBelgium/built-with-branches) to get an idea of what an incrementally developed project looks like.
 Be sure to also clone this repository and study it using GitKraken/VSC/Browser to explore what happens when you check out different branches.